DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 primary constituents of politics.
-By opening itself to all individuals at the same time, the Internet heightens the fragility of nation-states and supports the emergence of the world as one unified and single political horizon for humanity
+By opening itself to all individuals at the same time, the Internet heightens the fragility of nation-states and supports the emergence of the world as one unified and single political horizon for humanity.

-Terrorism, the environment, and joblessness are among the problems developing at the global scale which typify the challenges nation-states face in justifying their enduring sovereignty and their claim to provide solutions to problems which are clearly too large to solve at the national level.
-For too long, we have underestimated the Internet’s capacity to change societies and the capacity of societies to change the
+Terrorism, the environment and joblessness are among the problems developing at the global scale which typify the challenges nation-states face in justifying their enduring sovereignty and their claim to provide solutions to problems which are clearly too large to solve at the national level.
+For too long, we have underestimated the Internet’s capacity to change societies and the capacity of societies to change the Internet.

-Internet.
 By altering the nature of space, repositioning the relative place of things and modifying the practical modalities of social interaction, the Internet has shaken up values, which may often work as laws.
 The transformation has been so radical that all previous notions